Try a Password Manager

 Password Manager Options

-There are cloud-based password managers like Lastpass, Bitwarden, Dashlane, 1Password, and Roboform.
+There are cloud-based password managers like 1Password, Lastpass, Bitwarden, Dashlane, and Roboform.
 Most of them are free to try for a limited time, or for a limited number of passwords, but the free version of Bitwarden doesn’t limit by trial period nor the number of passwords.
 For more options, Google “best password manager” to find reviews.
+1Password is a Canadian company so your passwords would be stored in an encrypted format in Canada.

 If you don’t want to store your passwords in the cloud, Keepass is an open-source desktop password manager you could use for free.
 It also comes as a mobile app, but it won’t sync your credentials across devices.